harness/developer-hub/docs/chaos-engineering/integrations/hce-with-google.md

 - [Harness API key](https://developer.harness.io/docs/platform/automation/api/add-and-manage-api-keys/#create-personal-api-keys-and-tokens) is required for authentication, which is passed as a secret to the YAML file.

 ## Steps to Integrate Harness Chaos Engineering with Google Cloud Build
-1. [Set up a chaos experiment based on your application's requirements](/docs/chaos-engineering/use-harness-ce/experiments/create-experiments): After saving the experiment, copy the experiment ID and `expected-resilience-score`.
+1. [Set up a chaos experiment based on your application's requirements](/docs/chaos-engineering/use-harness-ce/experiments/create-experiments): After saving the experiment, copy the experiment ID and choose a value for the `expected-resilience-score`.

 :::tip
 Ensure that the resilience score of the experiment run meets the `expected-resilience-score`.